svemoe/website/README.md

 The `template.html` gets used by `pandoc` to convert the pages to `html`.

-The appearance of the website is defined in `style.css`.
+The contents of the `static` folder are copied to the target directory verbatim.

 The `Makefile` contains the recipe for building the website from source.